 e) send you marketing communications, e.g. messages relating to Curo, such as relevant contract jobs, invitations to join the Curo Partner Programme or candidate CVs.

 If you wish to unsubscribe from our marketing communications, you can click a link provided at the bottom of each marketing email or send a request to www.curotalent.com/cookies.
 We will keep your data on our system to record that you have unsubscribed.
 If you want your personal data completely removed you will need to make a Right to Erasure request.

 The Curo website uses ‘cookies’ to help personalise your online experience.
 A cookie is a text file that is placed on your hard disk by a web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

-One of the primary purposes of cookies is to provide a convenience feature to save you time.
+One of the primary purposes of cookies is to save you time.
 The purpose of a cookie is to tell the web server that you have returned to a specific page.
 For example, if you personalise Curo pages, or register with the Curotalent.com site or services, a cookie helps us to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information.

 You have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you choose to decline cookies, you may not be able to fully experience the interactive features of the Curo services or other websites you visit.